kmh1616/Cac_genome/README.md

 tandem_detect.py - use to find tandem repeat genes by using similarSequences.txt file from OrthoMCL and gene gff3 file.

 count_every_species_gene_number.pl - use to count every species gene number in each gene famliy clustered by OrthoMCL group.txt file.

+gene_number_and_length_count.pl - use to get gene number and length in the collinear blocks from MCScanX result .html file.